-Respondents identified the top 4 strategies to address this as:
+The top 4 strategies to address gapthis shift in transportation needs were:

-Free public transportation service for seniors in urban areas #2
+Free public transportation service for seniors in urban areas

-Volunteer driver programs that provide nonemergency medical trips #3

-Better promotion of existing services #4
+Volunteer driver programs that provide nonemergency medical trips Better promotion of existing services

 Increased state and federal funding support for senior transportation of respondents would support additional taxes or fees to increase transportation funding.
 To address funding gaps, respondents were asked their opinion on various revenue generators.